Our Standard of Care

 Plaque is the primary cause of periodontal disease due to it's large bacterial component.
 Plaque forms within hours after cleaning teeth.
 Left unchecked, plaque can soon cover the entire tooth surface.
 Regular brushing and certain dental diets can help with plaque removal.

-Calculus (Tartar) is mineralized plaque.
-It is deposited on the teeth in layers.
-Chewing action may remove some tartar, but most remains until professionally scaled off in a dental cleaning.
+Calculus (tartar) is mineralized plaque, deposited on the teeth in layers.
+Chewing action with dry foods may remove some tartar, but most remains until professionally scaled off in a dental cleaning.
 Tartar is characterized by a yellowing of the teeth and is often accomplished by bad breath.

 Grade 0 - No plaque or gingivitis present.
 Young, healthy dogs and cats between 6 and 12 months of age are often grade 0.